mimiaczekpluszaczek/mimiaczekpluszaczek/README.md

 ### 🎯 2024 Goals:
 - **Build a full-stack application**: Develop a complex web application combining React on the frontend and Flask or Node.js on the backend, with a PostgreSQL or MongoDB database.
-- **Publish a mobile app on Google Play & App Store**: Finalize the development of a mobile app (e.g., "Bidon" or "Pinpoint") and publish it on Google Play or App Store.
+- **Publish a mobile app on Google Play & App Store**: Finalize the development of a mobile app and publish it on Google Play or App Store.
 - **Continue deepening my passion for technology and programming**: Constantly seeking to improve and broaden my skills, while exploring new technologies and innovative solutions.